jyoon2286/-machine-learning-study/Customer Segmentation/README.md

 Due to the nature of unsupervised learning, it is difficult to accurately evaluate the performance of any indicator.
 Nevertheless, silhouette analysis is used as a method of evaluating the performance of clustering.

 # Visualization
-Evaluation of silhouette coefficients after clustering with K-Means
+Evaluation of silhouette coefficients after clustering with K-Means : Data points in groups are overrlaped

 <p align="center">
   <img width="600" height="400" src = images/silhouette_kmeans_plot.jpg>